jonathan-kee/DNS-Container/readmedocker.md

 This is reffering to the zone file, so db.test is most likely the forward zone file.

+A resolver may:
+- Have its own cache, and it might be running on the host itself
+- Running on the local router / gateway
+- Combined with a network’s local name server.

 # Docker setup
 ## Pull Images
 - docker image pull internetsystemsconsortium/bind9:9.20